-On a warm Saturday in June 2005, the Planning Board asked the public to attend a session where people could start to share their concerns for Newbury as they prepared for the future.
+On two consecutive Saturdays in June 2005, the Planning Board held a public meeting for the town where people could start to share their concerns for Newbury as they prepared for the future.
 The town's friends and residents were asked to envision how they would like the community to look and feel and function in twenty years, in the year 2025.
 People were asked to identify those things that made Newbury special, the things they would certainly want to see retained as important community elements.
-They were asked about their concerns, those things that were not working well at present and might deteriorate even more in the future if not attended to.
+They were asked about their concerns that were not working well at present and might deteriorate even more in the future if not attended to.
 And finally, they were asked for good ideas they had seen used in other communities, ideas that might be introduced successfully in Newbury.

-About thirty-five people attended the Visioning workshop.
+About thirty-five people attended the Visioning workshops.
 The ideas were many!
-While some communities never really get beyond broad statements of "Wanting to preserve the rural character of our town," these folks were specific.
+While some communities never really get beyond broad statements of "Wanting to preserve the rural character of our town," these Newbury residents were specific.
 They had lots of good suggestions!
 Rather than lose any of them with a broad, general statement, the following material summarizes and organizes them.
 It is almost a complete work program for the community for the next twenty years.
-Lets hope that the tasks all get done!
+Let's hope that the tasks all get done!